 Select the fill tool from the tools palette and click on the color well in the tools palette.
 Pick a color from the colors palette for your background and click on your canvas to fill the layer with that color.

-It's time to use the shape brushes you created from the snowflake and star.
+It's time to use the custom brushes you created from the snowflake and star.
 Click on the paint tool in the tools palette, then select the color you want to use in the tool palette color well.
 With each snowflake or star you brush on, change the brush size and opacity.
 Go ahead and put them all over the canvas leaving a little space for other images you may want to include.
 If you don't like where you brushed, just use ⌘Z to undo it.

 Now drag and drop your other images into the layers list.
 Be sure to place them above your background layer.
 Make duplicates of the layer if you want the image to appear multiple times in your card by using Layer ▸ Duplicate Layer (⇧⌘D).
 Use Layer ▸ Rotate and Transform ▸ Scale and Rotate (⇧⌘T) to change their size and rotation to suit your desired look.
 Use the move tool to place the images.